twitchyzeebra/the-ai-cognition-protocol/learning-resources/Raw/The Cat Theory of Emotion (feat. Nicotine Withdrawal).md

 ## User

 1. yuppp.
 2. Missing something about emotional state, existential dispair.
-3. well say i say its more like resonating, Matt says its more like me manipulating substances for emotion 4. yeee.
+3. well say i say its more like resonating, Friend says its more like me manipulating substances for emotion 4. yeee.
 5. yeee.
 7. YES!
 6. I think your right, but I feel like method 2, has like atleast 2 more methods that achieve the same task.
 Thinking fasting monk.

 ## Assistant